svmhub/Client_Query_Management_System/README.md

     3. The hashlib password method has been implemented in thi file to convert the query page itself

-    4. Also, we have kept two functions named as register_user and login_user.
+    4. Also, I have kept two functions named as register_user and login_user.
 Both the function is taking over of the back end(Database part) of the main page.

 ## Step IV: Client Page Creation: